akosela/game-console/README.md

 # game-console

-Reference documentation for console commands and old-school presentation settings in classic PC games.
+Classic PC Game Console and Display Reference

+GameConsole.cc is a technical reference for classic PC games and their original engines.

 The project collects practical command references for game consoles and developer modes, together with notes on removing the HUD/crosshair,